univention/univention-portal/frontend/README.md

 We have seen various issues, esp. issues related to openssl with more recent versions of NodeJS.

-Currently it is recommended to use `nvm` to provide an older LTS version of NodeJS, e.g. 16.x.
+Currently, it is recommended to use `nvm` to provide an older LTS version of NodeJS, e.g. 16.x.

 See https://github.com/nvm-sh/nvm